EPAM-JS-Competency-center/camp/docs/1-basic-magento-store/01-introduction.md

 A traditional architecture provides all the components needed for managing and publishing content on the web with a single codebase.
 Fifteen years ago, it was the only and the most convenient option for eCommerce businesses.
 The challenges have just started to appear.
 Traditional, all-in-one solutions were designed to give full control of the system but, as it turns out, control must go hand-in-hand with flexibility.
 Without the latter, the systems are simply incapable of keeping up with the pace of business changes.

 ![commercetools-minset.png](assets/commercetools-minset.png)

+## Prerequisites

+We don't need something specific to this module just next:

+- curl installed.
+- access to storefront repository: https://git.epam.com/EPAM-JS-Competency-center/camp-storefront-nuxt .
+- create a repository for your project and give shared access to mentors.
+- understand program context.